meemoo/meemoo.github.io/_posts/2020-10-17-thinking-about-meemoo-2-0.md

 ## HMU

 After several years on the backburner, I'd like to find Meemoo's next step.
-Got ideas? 👉 https://github.com/meemoo/meemooapp/issues/145
+Got ideas? 👉 [Talk in issue #145](https://github.com/meemoo/meemooapp/issues/145)